ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The response MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.

 * 'gkty', identifying the key type of the 'key' parameter.
-The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
-Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.
+The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key Types" Registry.
+Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key Types" registry.

 * 'key', containing the keying material for the group communication, or information required to derive it.

 * 'num', containing the version number of the keying material for the group communication, formatted as an integer.
 This is a strictly monotonic increasing field.
 The application profile MUST define the initial version number (REQ23).

 The exact format of the 'key' value MUST be defined in applications of this specification (REQ10), as well as values of 'gkty' accepted by the application (REQ11).
-Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry defined in {{iana-key}}, including its name, type and application profile to be used with.
+Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key Types" registry defined in {{iana-key}}, including its name, type and application profile to be used with.

 ~~~~~~~~~~~
 +----------+----------------+---------+-------------------------+